Diversity, Equity, and Inclusion

 Our Commitment to Diversity

-At Lake Champlain Waldorf School, we embrace the opportunity to deepen our understanding of each other and of our experiences.
+At Lake Champlain Waldorf School, we embrace the opportunity to deepen our understanding of each other and of our lived experiences.
 We expressly welcome families, faculty, and staff from all races, ethnicities, genders, sexual orientations, socioeconomic statuses, ages, abilities, and religions.
 We work to align our teaching at the Lake Champlain Waldorf School with our values as a school.
 Our Diversity, Equity, Inclusion, Justice, and Accessibility Committee (DEIJA) leads this work in collaboration with school leadership.

 CONTENT & CURRICULUM